jonathabot/jonathabot/README.md

 ## More & more
 * I'm a hard skilled person with automatization of Google SpreadSheets using Google Apps Script and i'm a pro in Google Data Studio dashboards.
 * One of my dreams are to find a way to connect art with software engineering and make an real impact with it!
-* Also i'm a hard skilled person with automatization of Google Spreadsheets using scripts via Google Apps Script and dashboards development with Google Data Studio.